ghkd1330/RL-Reflexion/README.md

-# RL+Reflexion for Embodied AI in 3D Environments
+# Multimodal Reflexion for Offline Reinforcement Learning in ALFRED

 **Improving vision-based reinforcement learning agents with VLM-based failure analysis and meta-control.**